tkarssli/Instatam/README.md

 Instatam's database is comprised of three main entities - users, posts and comments

-and two supplemental features - likes and posts
+and two supplemental features - likes and follows

 * Secure frontend to backend user authentication using BCrypt.
 * Users can create and edit posts by uploading a photo from their device.